LogtalkDotOrg/logtalk.org/_pages/testing.md

 $ xsltproc -o coverage_report.html coverage_report.xml
 ```

+Be aware that GitHub and GitLab CI/CD pipelines are often run from Docker images as root.
+This may result in tests that would pass when run by a normal user to fail when run as root.
+E.g. tests that check for expected permission errors when accessing files and directories.

 ## GitHub actions and workflows

 GitHub actions and workflows for Logtalk and Prolog repos are available at: